SebastianPost96/rx-boilerstate/projects/rx-boilerstate/README.md

 ## Compatibility

-The only peer-dependencies are `immer` and `rxjs`.
+The only peer-dependency is `rxjs`.
 Although the library was designed for Angular, it not a direct dependency and can therefore also be used with other Frameworks such as React and Vue.

 ## Contributing